wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/8-performance-issues.md

 ## Optimize Performance in Power BI

-Now that we've discussed how to pinpoint potential bottlenecks, how can we optimize our processes to reduce this potential sources of reduced performance?
+Now that we've discussed how to pinpoint potential bottlenecks, how can we optimize our processes to reduce this potential source of reduced performance?
 To answer this question, let's look at a few different optimization methods: